snowstormnight/Cache-Blend-CUDA/progress.md

 Sam:
 1. Selective KVRC + FC
-2. KVRC documentation
-3. Write test cases
+3. Test cases

 Tom:
 1. Selective KVRC + FC
-2. FC documentation
+2. Documentation
-3. Run test cases

 2025 07 25 Meeting:
 George: Base on the documentation, write CUDA code that can run part 1 of the controller, and run it on autoDL to test the functionility or run it on a CUDA simulator to test the functionility.